devcmgm/hackathonprep2020/README.md

 <h1>Hackathon Prep Lesson #1 - JSON Format</h1>
 <hr>
-<h1>Goal: Using the example code Python "getApiData.py" do the following:
+<h2>Goal: Using the example code Python "getApiData.py" do the following:</h2>
 <br>
-----> Update Code to format all fields into a comma separator list CSV file that can be opened in Google Sheets.</H1>
+----> Update Code to format all fields into a comma separator list CSV file that can be opened in Google Sheets.

 <h2>NOTE: You need to know how to install a python module requests with pip and some basic python print formatting tricks.
 See references at end of document.
 </h2>